 How likely do you think a prospect is going to reply after receiving an email like that?

-It’s clear your message is automated and you’re more likely to get flagged as spam than get any kind of positive reply.
+It’s clear your message is automated and you’re more likely to get flagged as spam than generate any kind of positive reply.
+The best result you can get with poor contact list is the ‘wrong email address’ response.

 I get why this happens.
 Going through a thousand names to check all the details are correct is a difficult and time-consuming job.
 Unfortunately, if you’ve bought your list that’s exactly what you need to do.
 You need to go through those entries manually, look for mistakes in company names, first/last names, and all those other fields.